 Arrival in Tui

-The passage of the Way of Saint James has left an indelible mark on Tui.
-Beyond architecture and heritage, the culture of the town has been transformed with the passage of thousands of pilgrims every year.
-If you decide to start your Camino from this place, you will be impressed to see the Cathedral of Santa María, whose fortified aspect dominates the panoramic views of the city.
-Its historical complex is one of the main attractions of the city and one of the most important in Galicia after Santiago de Compostela.
-A walk through its cobblestone streets will give you witness to history over the centuries, admiring emblazoned houses and monuments such as the Diocesan Museum, the old pilgrims’ hospital, the chapel of San Telmo or the Convents of the Poor Clares and Santo Domingo.
+For years the passage of the Portuguese Way has left an indelible mark on Tui.
+Beyond the architecture and heritage, the culture of the village has been transformed by the passage of thousands of pilgrims every year.
+If you decide to start your Way from this place, you will be impressed by the sight of the Cathedral of Santa Maria, whose fortified appearance dominates the panoramic views of the city.
+Its historical site is one of the main attractions of the city and one of the most important in Galicia after that of Santiago de Compostela.
+A walk through its cobbled streets will make you witness to history over the centuries, admiring emblazoned houses and monuments among which the Diocesan Museum, the old pilgrims’ hospital, the chapel of San Telmo or the Convents of the Poor Clares and Santo Domingo.

 Tui – Redondela